ChesterOfTheSemester/ANSIJSON/README.md

-                  **list,                     /* Array of pointers to neighboring structs */ *child,                     /* Pointer to child-nested struct if the value is of type object or element */ *parent;                    /* Pointer to parent-nested struct  */ unsigned char *key,                       /* String if struct is of type object-member */ type;                       /* Type of value: 0=Container, 1=Number, 2=String, 3=Bool */ unsigned int  index;                      /* All structs are indexed by nesting level */ union { double *number; char *string; };  /* The value, union */
+                  **list,                     /* Array of pointers to neighboring structs */ *child,                     /* Pointer to child-nested struct if the value is of type object or element */ *parent;                    /* Pointer to parent-nested struct  */ char          *key,                       /* String if struct is of type object-member */ type;                       /* Type of value: 0=Container, 1=Number, 2=String, 3=Bool */ unsigned int  index;                      /* All structs are indexed by nesting level */ union { double *number; char *string; };  /* The value, union */